 Our continued development is contingent upon our ability to raise sufficient financing both in the short and long term.
 There are no guarantees that additional sources of funding will be available to us; however, management is committed to pursuing all possible sources of financing to execute our business plan.

-Our major capital requirement in the next 12 months relates to the start of construction on the Nyngan Scandium Project and our entry into a critical metals recovery program.
+Our major capital requirement in the next 12 months relates our entry into a critical metals recovery program.